Court Relies on Saunders To Remand the Board Decision Denying Service Connection for Veteran’s Back Condition

 Factual and Procedural History

-The Veteran served on active duty in the United States Air Force from August 1985 to August 1990, and then in the Air National Guard until August 1993.
-During a June 1986 procedure to remove her wisdom teeth, the Veteran was injected with Demerol in her hip, and a fragment of the needle broke off into her muscle.
-In September 1992, she wrote to her supervisors explaining that due to the pain caused by the foreign object lodged in her back, she was not as fit as service required.
-The Veteran subsequently asked to resign from the Air National Guard for medical reasons.
-Her commander excused her from future unit training assemblies rather than discharging her, and she ultimately left service as scheduled in August 1993.
-Shortly after, she was granted service connection for a needle fragment in her hip.
+In September 1992, she wrote to her supervisors that due to the pain that the foreign object in her back caused, she was not fit for service.
+The Veteran then asked to resign from the Air National Guard for medical reasons.
+Her commander excused her from future unit training assemblies rather than discharging her.
+She ultimately left service as scheduled in August 1993.
+Shortly after, VA granted her service connection for a needle fragment in her hip.

 In December 2015, the Veteran underwent a VA examination for her back and hip conditions.
-The examiner opined that the Veteran’s back condition was not related to service, because her hip pain is localized and there is no other evidence that she injured her back in service.
-In regards to her hip pain, the examiner confirmed that it was at least as likely as not that the embedded broken needle was the cause of the hip pain.
-Nonetheless, the Board continued to deny the Veteran’s claims based on the examiner’s findings.
+The examiner opined that the Veteran’s back condition was not related to service because her hip pain is localized and there is no other evidence that she injured her back in service.

-CCK appeals to the CAVC
+CCK Appeals to the CAVC

-CCK successfully appealed to the Court of Appeals for Veterans Claims (CAVC) the Board decision that denied entitlement to benefits for the Veteran’s low back disability.
-CCK argued that the Board failed to adequately consider whether the relevant low back disability was the Veteran’s low back pain and whether her low back pain was caused by, or secondary to, an in-service injury.
-In making this argument, CCK cited to Saunders, which holds that “pain alone, without an accompanying diagnosis or identifiable condition” can constitute a disability because pain in the absence of a presently-diagnosed condition can cause functional impairment.
+The CCK team successfully appealed to the Court of Appeals for Veterans Claims (CAVC) the Board decision that denied entitlement to benefits for the Veteran’s low back disability.
+CCK argued that the Board failed to adequately consider whether the relevant low back disability was the Veteran’s low back pain and whether that pain was caused by, or secondary to, an in-service injury.

-Court remands Veteran’s case for the Board to address Saunders
+Court Remands Veteran’s Case for the Board To Address Saunders

 CCK argued, and the Court agreed, that it was not clear that the Board addressed service connection for the Veteran’s low back pain itself, separate from her diagnosed back condition (i.e. degenerative disc disease).
 Accordingly, the Court remanded the Veteran’s case for the Board to address the Saunders argument in the first instance.